Temporomandibular Disorder (TMD)

 The symptoms of TMD may resemble other conditions or medical problems.
 Consult a dentist or your physician for a diagnosis.

-Specific treatment for TMD will be determined by your physician or dentist based on:
+Specific treatment for TMD will be determined by your doctor or dentist based on:

 - Your age, overall health, and medical history